List of The Texas Chainsaw Massacre (franchise) characters: Burt Hartman

 Hartman is the main antagonist in Texas Chainsaw 3D, one of the first to not be a member of Leatherface's family.
 When Leatherface was about to be taken in, Hartman took the law into his own hands and led a lynch mob, seemingly killing all the Sawyers.
 He and the rest of the mob where hailed as heroes, and Burt becomes the Mayor.
 Unknown to him, Leatherface survived and fled to his grandmother's house and the baby, Edith, was raised by the Miller family under the name Heather.
 Decades later, when Heather inherits her grandmother's mansion, Leatherface turns up.
 It isn't long before word gets out that Leatherface is still alive and Heather is a Sawyer, so Hartman takes his vendetta out on her.
 He has her abducted and taken to a slaughterhouse, where Leatherface eventually turns up.
-Heather sides with her cousin and Leatherface personally fights Hartman until he forces him into a meat grinder.
+Heather sides with her cousin and Leatherface personally fights Hartman until he forces him into a meat grinder by severing his hands with the chainsaw.
 He is portrayed by Paul Rae.